theHealingCosmos/fbtm_website/faq.md

 #### What is First Berlin Toastmasters about?

 "We support, You succeed" is our club's motto!
 Our meetings are based on mutual respect.
-We all wish to improve our presentation, feedback, and leadership skills.
+We all wish to improve our presentation, feedback and leadership skills.
 Speaking and listening are two sides of the same coin.
 Learning by doing brings many benefits and makes for faster progress.
-New club members are supported by a mentor of their choice.
+If they wish, new club members can be supported by a mentor of their choice.
 You decide the pace at which you advance!

 #### Are Toastmasters meetings open to everyone?

 Yes!
 Come as a guest and attend our meetings.
 Meetings are free of charge and further obligation.
-Meetings start promptly at 18.45.
-Doors are open from 18.30.
+Meetings start promptly at 6:45pm  Doors are open from 6:30pm

 If there is no one at the reception, simply dial the telephone number on the First Berlin poster and someone will come and collect you.